SushanthPS/Lenskart-Clone/README.md

 ```
 1) Open GitBash in the location you want to clone and store the files
 2) Copy-Paste the command "git clone https://github.com/sushanthps2/Lenskart-Clone.git" on the terminal and run it
-3) Install all the required packages with "npm install"
+3) Goto the backend directory in your git terminal and install all the required packages with "npm install"
-4) Run index.js present in the backend folder with the command "node index.js"
+4) Run the backend server with the command "npm run server" in the backend folder.
-5) Open Homepage.html (Landing Page)
+5) Open Homepage.html with a live server (Landing Page)
 ```

 <br>